-A married couple in their 90s, although not separated, were living in separate nursing homes and held funds in a joint account with the FSP.
-In 2014, they signed a power of attorney providing the applicant's daughter and her husband's son with authority to access online banking to view statements only.
-In April 2015, the applicant's daughter rang the FSP to report suspected unauthorised transactions on the joint account by the husband's son.
+A married couple in their 90s, although not separated, were living in separate nursing homes and held funds in a joint account with the financial firm.
+In 2014 they signed a power of attorney providing the complainant's daughter and her husband's son with authority to access online banking to view statements only.
+In April 2015 the complainant's daughter rang the financial firm to report suspected unauthorised transactions on the joint account by the husband's son.

-Five days later, the son took his father in his wheelchair to a branch of the FSP.
-The husband closed the joint account and transferred the funds of almost \$140,000 into a different account, in the husband's name only, without the applicant's knowledge.
+Five days later, the son took his father in his wheelchair to a branch of the financial firm.
+The husband closed the joint account and transferred the funds of almost \$140,000 into a different account, in the husband's name only, without the complainant's knowledge.

-The applicant said the FSP should not have allowed her husband to close the joint account and transfer the funds into his name without her knowledge and consent.
+The complainant said the financial firm should not have allowed her husband to close the joint account and transfer the funds into his name without her knowledge and consent.

-FOS considered the dispute and found the FSP's notes showed FSP employees considered whether the applicant's husband had capacity to conduct the transaction.
-However, the FSP employees should have made inquiries of the husband in the absence of his son, and of the applicant, before closing the account and transferring the funds.
-If they had done so, the applicant would most likely not have consented to the transaction.
+FOS considered the complaint and found the financial firm's notes showed financial firm employees considered whether the complainant's husband had capacity to conduct the transaction.
+However, the financial firm employees should have made inquiries of the husband in the absence of his son, and of the complainant, before closing the account and transferring the funds.
+If they had done so, the complainant would most likely not have consented to the transaction.

-FOS concluded the FSP did not exercise appropriate care and skill in response to the following 'red flags':
+FOS concluded the financial firm did not exercise appropriate care and skill in response to the following 'red flags':

-- the unusual nature of the disputed transaction - the husband who conducted the transaction was in his 90s, in a wheelchair and accompanied by a person who the FSP had been notified may have not been acting in the best interests of both accountholders.
+- the unusual nature of the disputed transaction - the husband who conducted the transaction was in his 90s, in a wheelchair and accompanied by a person who the financial firm had been notified may have not been acting in the best interests of both account holders.